Cinnamon Streusel Apple Bread

 How to make this recipe

 This apple bread recipe is seriously SO simple to make!
-The most time consuming part is dicing the apple.
+The most time consuming part is dicing the frui.
 Here’s the simple method:

 Find the full, printable recipe in the recipe card below.

 - Prep.
-First things first, preheat your oven to 350ºF.
-Then, prepare a 9-inch by 3-inch by 5-inch loaf pan with cooking spray, or line it with parchment paper and set aside.
+Preheat your oven to 350ºF.
+Then, prepare a 9×5-inch loaf pan with cooking spray, or line it with parchment paper and set aside.

 - Apples.
 Stir in apple chunks and 1/2 teaspoon cinnamon to the remaining flour mixture.

 - Wet ingredients.
-In a small bowl, mix egg and milk well.
+In a small bowl, mix egg and milk together.
 Pour into the apple/flour mixture and stir until just combined.

 - Streusel.
 Spoon batter into prepared loaf pan.
 To make the streusel, add remaining 1/2 teaspoon of cinnamon and 2 tablespoons of sugar to the reserved flour mixture.
 Stir together until blended, then sprinkle this cinnamon mixture over top of the batter in the loaf pan.
 Press down lightly.

 - Bake.
-Bake the apple loaf for 55-60 minutes, or until inserted toothpick comes out clean.
+Bake the apple loaf for 55-60 minutes, or until inserted toothpick or butter knife comes out clean.
 My bread was done in 55 minutes.
 Let cool for 10 minutes on a wire rack prior to cutting and serving.
 Enjoy!

 - Peeling apples.
 You don’t have to worry about peeling the apples before adding them to the batter.
 I didn’t peel mine and no one even noticed.